ToeiRei/Keymaster/CONTRIBUTING.md

 First off, thank you for considering contributing to Keymaster!
 It’s people like you that make open source such a great community.
 We're excited to see what you bring to the project.

-This document outlines the development process and the conventions we follow.
-Following these guidelines helps us keep the codebase clean, maintainable, and easy to navigate for everyone.
+This document outlines the development process and conventions we follow.
+Please help us keep the codebase clean, maintainable, and easy to navigate for everyone.

+**Before submitting changes, always test your work manually to ensure it behaves as expected.**

 ## Getting Started

 1.  **Fork & Clone**: Fork the repository on GitHub and clone your fork locally.
 2.  **Build**: The project uses standard Go modules.
-You can build it by running:
+Build with:
     ```sh
     go build ./cmd/keymaster
     ```
-3.  **Run**: You can run the application directly:
+3.  **Run**: Launch the TUI with:
+    ```sh
+    keymaster
+    ```
+    Or run directly:
     ```sh
     go run ./cmd/keymaster
     ```